BlakeRain/blakerain.com/content/weeknotes/2026-W07/index.md

 Discord have decided that they're going to require age verification [for all users].
 They now claim that they're not going to be collecting any sensitive information from users.
-I [complained about this] earlier in the week, and I just can't bring myself to hand over identity to Discord.
+I [complained about this] earlier in the week, and I just can't bring myself to hand over my ID to Discord.
 This means I'm going to be stuck with a [Teen by Default] account.
 It's not even clear what this means
 specifically: am I going to be removed from some of the servers that I've joined?